sameh514/Theoneanddone/README.md

-# Theoneanddone
+The One-and-Done Rule: Examining Its Impact on College Basketball Recruitment

-//This project was put together to find the effect that the one-and-done rule had on college basketball recruitment.
-What i found ws that there are common misconseptions that i will be highlighting below.
+This project investigates the effects of the one-and-done rule on college basketball recruitment.
+Below, I address some common misconceptions uncovered in the analysis.

-stament) The One-and-done rule has caused college baketball recruits to syay close to home Analysis) This was found to  be false based on the data.
-Pre one-and-done the average distance was 507 and for post it increased to 725
+Statement: The one-and-done rule has caused college basketball recruits to stay closer to home.
+Analysis: This is false according to the data.
+Before the one-and-done rule, the average distance a recruit traveled to attend college was 507 miles.
+After the rule was implemented, this distance increased to 725 miles.

-Question) Does the nba draft number have an effect on preformance? answer) it seems difficult to predict success in a college basketball recruit to the NBA very little correlation
+Question: Does an NBA draft pick's position predict their performance in the league?
+Answer: The data shows little correlation between a recruit’s draft position and their eventual success in the NBA, making it difficult to predict performance based solely on draft ranking.T